amachno/plot-chellenge/README.md

 The data_chellenge.csv is not the original data used in the article.
 It is created by me, in my opinions it is similar to the data used in the article (also generated).

 ##Goals
+I want you to help me create the plot as much similar to the plot in plot_chellenge.png as possible.
-Firtsly, I simply plot the data as follows in R
+Firtsly, I simply plot the data as follows in R:
 <code>#read the data into R</code>
 <code>data<-read.csv('data_chellenge.csv')</code>
 <code>#plot the S.1 variable putting correct y axis lim </code>